Habit Stacker

 From Motivation to Running Habits

-When running becomes a habit, it's just who you are.
-You don't think about if you're going to run or not.
-You know you are even if you don't want to because that's who you are.
+When running becomes a habit, its just who you are.
+You don’t think about if you’re going to run or not.
+You know you are even if you don’t want to because that’s who you are.

 Tips for Building Running Habit